wdawson/okta.github.io/_source/_posts/2018-11-30-web-app-with-express-angular-graphql.md

 Now the router knows which components to place into the outlet when a specific route is selected.
 At this point, your application already shows the three pages and the links in the top-bar will load them into the content area of your application.

-Finally, let’s give the page some styling.
+Finally, let's give the page some styling.
 In `app.component.css` paste the following content.

 ```css
 .content {